-A couple of weeks ago, Microsoft NZ hosted nine year-12 girls from Auckland Girls Grammar School at our head office in Auckland as part of Workchoice Day organised by The Skills Organisation.
+A couple of weeks ago, Microsoft NZ hosted nine Year 12 girls from Auckland Girls’ Grammar School at our head office as part of Workchoice Day organized by The Skills Organization.

-Workchoice Day is a full one-day programme which connects local companies and employers with young people, so they can get real experience of the modern workplace.
-And Microsoft was fortunate enough to be one of the employers opening our doors to the next generation.
+Workchoice Day is a full one-day program, which connects local companies and employers with young people, so they can get real experience of the modern workplace.
+Microsoft was fortunate enough to be one of the employers to open its doors to the next generation.

-We started the session with an introduction to Microsoft and a career story by our very own Sarah Bowden, Small to Medium Sized Business Lead for Microsoft NZ, who has had a career full of changes.
-We then asked the girls what brought them to Microsoft as part of Workchoice Day, hoping that they would be super excited about us as a company.
+We started the day with an introduction to Microsoft and a career story by our very own Sarah Bowden, Small to Medium Sized Business Lead for Microsoft NZ, who has had a career full of changes.

 When asked if they were considering a career in technology, most admitted they haven’t yet decided.
-It’s not uncommon for people not to know the answer to this question at the age of 16.
+It’s not uncommon for teenagers not to know the answer to this question.
 Heck, some of us still don’t know when we’re adults!

 We moved on to a panel made up of our grads and interns.
-The women on the panel all stressed how they wish they had learnt to code, or had done an engineering/computer-science degree at University because it would have opened more opportunities in the workforce.
+The women on the panel all stressed how they wish they had learned to code, or had done an engineering/computer-science degree at university because it would have opened more opportunities in the workforce.

-Later in the afternoon we took them on an office tour.
+In the afternoon, we took them on an office tour.
 It’s fair to say that the modern way of working is not what they had imagined.
-The couldn’t believe we could work from home or at the café if we wanted to because technology made it possible and flexible to do so.
+They couldn’t believe we could work from home or at the café if we wanted to because technology made it possible and flexible to do so.

-Written by Anna Lim and Anurati Mathur, Two young women in IT
+- Written by Anna Lim and Anurati Mathur, two young women working in IT in New Zealand.